 Deep Fried Buttermilk Doughnuts are a great way to treat your family on the weekend.
 They are a little time intensive, but so worth the end result.
 If you have never tried a homemade buttermilk doughnut, then you need to read on, because it an experience that everyone needs to have!

 My mom has always been an amazing maker of all things bread-like.
 Three things she would make regularly in the home were biscuits, bread, and doughnuts.
 I remember as a young girl, I would watch her make her doughnuts, and anxiously wait until they would come out of the hot grease.
 We loved to eat them warm, either shaken up with a little powdered sugar, cinnamon sugar, or dipped in some pure maple syrup.

 If you have never eaten a freshly made fry cake, then you are certainly missing out.
 There is nothing else like it.
-So, because I felt this method of making an old fashioned doughnut should not disappear, I decided to document my Mom making her homemade buttermilk doughnuts and share it with all of my readers.
+I felt this method of making an old-fashioned doughnut should not disappear.
+Because of this, I decided to document my Mom's method of making homemade buttermilk doughnuts.

 An old fashioned doughnut is a cake like ring of fried dough that has been leavened with baking powder.
 It has a tender interior with a crispy exterior.